gmdbmonolithrefactor/gmdb-review-svc/README.md

 ## Endpoint Examples
 * All reviews for a user - GET: `/gmdb/api/reviews/{userScreenName}`
 * All reviews for a movie - GET: `/gmdb/api/reviews/{imdbid}` note: service wil not validate the imdbid
-* Add a review for a movie - POST: `/gmdb/api/reviews/{imdbid}` Body, TBD, should include userid, title, and details of the review.
+* Add a review for a movie - POST: `/gmdb/api/reviews` Body, TBD, should include userid, title, and details of the review.
 Should also require token to confirm user.
-NOTE: All review object will include a property that will contain a link to retrieve the movie details.

 ## Docker Instructions
 ````